Documentation Archive Developer

 Store all application preferences in the Preferences folder

-Because a single "station" will be used by different people, each user's preferences will be retained and restored when the user logs back in, either at the same machine or at a new one, via the Macintosh Manager software.
+Because a single "station" will be used by different people, each user's preferences will be retained and restored when she logs back in, either at the same machine or at a new one, via the Macintosh Manager software.
 In order for your application's user preferences to be retained, be sure to save them in the Preferences folder, as returned by FindFolder in response to the kPreferencesFolderType selector.
-Saving preferences here makes it much easier to administer the server, and allows the preferences to follow the user regardless of which Macintosh on the network is used.
+Saving preferences here makes it much easier to administer the server, and allows the preferences to follow the user regardless of which Macintosh on the network she uses.

 A good way to test whether your application handles this correctly is to run it in the Multiple Users environment supported by Mac OS 9 and above.
 If you create a "Limited" user and then log in as that user, you will find that any attempts to write preferences outside of the Preferences folder (as returned by FindFolder when called with the kPreferencesFolderType selector) will yield an error.